immu0001/Track-Your-Plant/README.md

-At this point the latitude and longitude of the scanned placed or the plant will be stored; currently SQLite is used so NO syncing between devides;
+At this point the latitude and longitude of the scanned placed or the plant will be stored; currently SQLite is used so NO syncing between devides; <br/>

 ## Installation:
+  Install Android Studio from <br/>
 ### Requirements:

 ## Future Plans:

 *   Add Firebase RealTime database feature so the data can be synced between devices